AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

    - **Features**:
      - Admin functionality to:
        - Match "Lost" items with "Found" items based on descriptions or images.
-       - Notify users of potential matches using Power Automate (email or Teams).
+       - Notify users of potential matches using email or Teams.
    - **Bonus Features**:
      - Add item categories (e.g., electronics, clothing, personal documents).
      - Show statistics, such as:
        - Total items logged.
        - Number of items successfully matched.
-     - Include a map view showing the last known location of items.

 ---